rust-github/template/CONTRIBUTING.md

 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.

-One of the project goals is to be easy to understand so, expacially for github actions, try to keep things simple and to add comments whenever this is not possible.

 ## Reporting issues

 Issues have to be reported on our [issue tracker][issue-tracker].
 Please: